ServiceInnovationLab/serviceinnovationlab.github.io/WORKFLOW.md

 ## PR Feedback / Reviews

 As a team, we attempt to give at least one comment/feedback on each PR.
 This normalises asking questions.
 It should be unusual for a PR to have zero feedback.
-Feedback should be about something that couple be better.
+Feedback should be about something that "could be better".
 "I love this" isn't enough.

 Feedback is given in a form of "Have you considered..." or otherwise doesn’t assume the author didn’t already attempt your alternative approach.
 "Do it this other way" is not feedback.